kl4532/corny-CE/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## To link corny-components to CCE locally

+1. Create link in corny-components project (described in project README) using `npm link`
+2. In CCE run `npm link "corny-components"`